 - Nasogastric tubes.

-- Obese patients (difficult intubations, reduced oesophageal tone, reduced gastric emptying in those who have associated gestational diabetes).
+- Obesity (difficult intubations, reduced oesophageal tone, reduced gastric emptying in those who have associated gestational diabetes).

 Smoking does not appear to be a risk factor.